weizman/requiree/README.md

 # requiree
-`requiree` - decide whether to import a package normally or in dev mode.
+`requiree` - Decide whether to import a package normally or in dev mode.

 # About
-`requiree` makes it possible to require a package normally and also in dev mode.
+`requiree` Makes it possible to require a package normally and also in dev mode.
 Requiring a package in dev mode makes it possible to export some private members as well that should not be exported normally, and by that can be used for testing.

 # Install
 In order to install `requiree` using `npm`, simply run: